Rutsel Martha: Academic experience

 Martha has been a Partner Fellow on the Lauterpacht Linked programme at the Lauterpacht Centre for International Law, University of Cambridge since 2017.
 From 2007 to 2013, he was an adjunct professor of law at New York University, in which capacity he was a visiting professor of law at the National University of Singapore.
 He was also an adjunct professor of law at the American University Washington College of Law from 1988 to 1989.
 From 1983 to 1986, he was a lecturer in law at the University of the Netherlands Antilles.

 Expertise

 His areas of expertise include public international law, international law enforcement cooperation, international monetary and economic law, international taxation, and European Union law.
 His current practice concentrates on INTERPOL matters, treaty-based dispute settlement, matters affecting politically exposed persons, sanctions, extradition, mutual legal assistance, and asset freezing.
 In the past, he was involved in the distribution of the assets and liabilities of the Central Bank of the Netherlands upon the departure of Aruba from the Netherlands Antilles, and he was the Secretary to the Gold Fund of the Netherlands Antilles and Aruba.
 He also represented the Netherlands Antilles in GATT litigation and before the Court of Justice of the European Union.

 Honours

 Martha was awarded the 1989 Mitchell B. Carroll Prize of the International Fiscal Association.
 In 2004, he was appointed Officer in the Royal Order of Orange of the Netherlands.

-Publications

-He has published extensively on international law, both in Dutch and in English, including four books: